ELUVEITIE - Everything Remains (As It Never Was) (2010)

 unexpectedly slow down a bit and let Anna chant us in.
 I don't agree

-with the choice to record Chigrel's early parts in a wind tunnel.
+with the choice to record Chrigel's early parts in a wind tunnel.

 Fortunately, the song settles into a nice groove.
 It is a good vocal